-When additional training is required, we access support from a wide range of specialist teachers and agencies.
+When additional training is required, we access support from a wide range of specialists.

-All staff should receive regular training to enable them to meet a range of SEN. Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary.
-Schools must make good use of their SEN funding to meet a range of need.
+All staff should receive regular training to enable them to meet a range of SEND.
+Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary.

+Schools must make good use of their SEND funding to meet a range of need.
 However, if a pupil has particular needs and the school has exhausted its repertoire, specialist support should be sought promptly.

-10. How do you evaluate the effectiveness of the provision made for children and young people with SEN?
+How do you evaluate the effectiveness of the provision made for children and young people with SEND?

-Progress and attainment is reviewed and discussed with parents \prime carers when reviewing the IPPM each term.
-Progress towards targets is discussed and the effectiveness of the strategies and \prime or interventions which have been used is evaluated
+Progress and attainment is reviewed and discussed with parents / carers when reviewing the IPPM each term.
+Progress towards targets is discussed and the effectiveness of the strategies and / or interventions which have been used is evaluated.